 Understanding the foundations of the coffee industry in Latin America goes some way toward explaining why this part of the world still dominates coffee production.
 Although slave laborers are no longer used, the structures put in place paved the way for today’s industry.
 Consider how many regions of Brazil and Colombia are now traditional coffee-growing areas with farming as their main resource.

 In an article for Sprudge, Phyllis Johnson highlights how the legacies of colonialism are still obvious in the coffee supply chain.
 She tells of travelling in Latin America and seeing the racial divide between farm owners and laborers.

 And when we discuss the falling C price, we’re talking about millions of people of color throughout Latin America, Asia, and Africa living in poverty in the production of affordable coffee for Western markets.

 Despite some African coffees being touted as the best in the world and Tropical Africa being the birthplace of coffee, the continent has never risen to the same levels of production as Latin America.
-This is also tied to colonialism in that many former European colonies in Africa were left without robust infrastructure and stable political systems when occupation ended.
+This is also tied to colonialism and slavery in that many former European colonies in Africa were left without robust infrastructure and stable political systems when occupation ended.

 A producer sorts coffee cherries at a farm in Honduras.

 We have a collective responsibility to open our eyes to structural racism and to acknowledge that oppression still exists in the supply chain.
 It may be uncomfortable to address, but such honesty is important in opening up discourse about inequality in coffee production, as well as wider conversations about racism.

 Pay attention to where you spend your money.
 As well as reading the information on your bag of coffee, make an effort to research how the roaster you choose works with producers.
 Talk to baristas and others in the supply chain about the economics of coffee.